about career Launchpad

 Empowering young adults to find and keep meaningful employment through guided job preparation and career navigation.

-- Willing to commit to regular meetings with a Career Navigator
+- Committed to meeting regularly with a Career Navigator

 The Career LaunchPad team works throughout King County and are willing to meet with students at re-engagement centers or in the community:

 Jessica is a first-generation college student from Sunnyside, WA.
 Jessica earned her BA from the University of Washington Bothell where she double majored in Society, Ethics, and Human Behavior and American and Ethnic Studies with a double minor in Education and Society and Diversity Studies.
 After graduating, Jessica continued her education by receiving her Master’s Degree from the Student Development Administration program at Seattle University.
 Jessica’s passion for college and career readiness lead her to work with young people in King County.
 On her free time, Jessica enjoys hanging out with family, traveling, and watching YouTube videos!

 Ashley is originally from the small island of Guam and moved to Everett, WA at the age of 7.
 As a low-income, first-generation college student, Ashley received support from various mentors to attain her goals and breakdown personal barriers.
 Ashley believes in the power of relationship building, self-reflection, and storytelling as forms for personal growth and transformation and brings this in the work she does.
 She got her BA in Social Welfare with a minor in Education and Diversity and a Master’s degree in Social Work – Policy and Administration both at the University of Washington.
 Outside of work, Ashley enjoys traveling, being with her loved ones, singing karaoke, Netflix, and eating!